-Classrooms must;
+Classrooms must:

-- Be well organised and tidy (clear surfaces, labelled drawers/folders) - Be stimulating (up-to-date displays) - Be able to scaffold learning (e.g. Learning prompts on the current literacy genre, which can be referred to, spelling words of the week etc.) - Give children access to previous learning (e.g. learning walls, washing lines) - Clearly state the non-negotiable expectations for children's work - Share common displays, as agreed as a staff - Meet the needs of all learners - Encourage independence, so that children can access and choose their own resources for learning
+- Be well organised and tidy (clear surfaces, labelled drawers/folders) - Be stimulating with up-to-date displays, including final work from pupils of different abilities - Be able to scaffold learning (e.g. visible learning prompts on the current literacy genre, spelling words of the week etc.) - Give children access to previous learning (e.g. learning walls, washing lines) - Clearly state the non-negotiable expectations for children's work - Share common displays e.g. Values, as agreed as a staff - Meet the needs of all learners - Encourage independence, so that children can access and choose their own resources for learning

-Book Corner/ Area
+Book Corner Area